m9brady/eodms-api-client/README.md

 Repeating the same query as the CLI example above in a Python REPL allows you to manually inspect the results and do all sorts of interesting things with the query result geodataframe.

 For example, one may wish to inspect the image metadata to check approximate download sizes.
-One may also want to inspect the image footprints to ensure that they are ordering only the images which have most-optimal coverage of their `query_aoi.geojson` polygon.
+One may also want to inspect the image footprints to ensure that they are ordering only the images which have most-optimal coverage of their `query_aoi.geojson`.

 ```python
 >>> from eodms_api_client import EodmsAPI